rbenites/ProgrammingWithGo/README.md

        3. Keys dont support indexing
        4. Use to represent a "thing" with a lot of different porperties
        5. Value type!
+11. Reader interface
+    1. Allows us to to create code that can interface with various functions
+12.

 ## Go CLI